jet-admin/jet-bridge/README.md

   Segments allow you to save applied set of filters as a Segment or create it from SQL query for quick use in future.

+- **List View layout**

+  A number of out-of-the-box list layouts except default Table View like Kanban Board and Map with markers.

 - **Export**

   You can export all collection data or part of it into the most common formats like CSV or Excel.